Zur Hauptnavigation springen Zur Suche springen Zum Seiteninhalt springen Zum Footer springen

 Welthungerhilfe (WHH) is working to address this.
 In the Zamzam camp for displaced people, for example, we plan to deliver food to 107,000 people – around a fifth of the people seeking refuge there.
 These deliveries include food specifically made for children under the age of 5.

 "Children are already dying in the refugee camps in Darfur, in the west of the country.
+The ongoing war and heavy rains are causing epidemics to break out.
+There have already been 30,000 reported cases of cholera, and malaria and dengue fever are also rampant.
 The situation is unbearable.
 We must not abandon the people.

 Mathias Mogge, Generalsekretär der Welthungerhilfe, besucht ein Camp für Binnenflüchtlinge in Port Sudan, Sudan.